pg07codes/summary-of-moving-to-cloud/moving-to-the-cloud.md

 - not much in this week.
 The gist is that currently cloud is vendor driven and customer has to be completely alert and should understand all the clauses of services completely or otherwise there may be many problems in the near future.

-- content after these 3 weeks is more general and with no specific notes
+- content after these 3 weeks is more general and with no specific notes.

----
+- audio notes are submitted to soundcloud and the written solution to case study is submitted on coursera platform for review.

-END.
+- week 4-5-6 has details on how to transition from non-cloud to cloud services which is organisation to organisation dependent and has no context as of it's own.
+Refer soundcloud case study to refer it.

 ---